iliavatafov/iliavatafov/README.md

 <hr>

-🌱 I'm currently learning Redux and develop my portfolio.
+🌱 I'm currently learning Redux and developing my portfolio.

 ⚡ Fun fact: I have 9 years of experience in the banking sector, including roles as a Relationship Manager, Customer Experience Expert, and experienced Salesforce trainer.
 I also gained valuable experience in Scrum, Jira/Confluence, and UAT testing while working on the project in the bank to implement a new Omnichannel platform.